 Look for the first iOS 11 features to be confirmed on June 5th during the company’s WWDC 2017 keynote.

 You can count on an iOS 11 beta release ahead of the official iOS 11 release date.

 The WWDC 2017 developer conference is slated to kickoff on June 5th in San Jose, California.
-There, Apple will almost certainly deliver a keynote to its developers and viewers around the world.
-And it’s during that keynote where we’ll likely see Apple confirm the early version of iOS 11.
+Apple’s confirmed a keynote address for 10AM Pacific and it’s during that keynote where we’ll likely see Apple confirm the early version of iOS 11.

 If you’re looking to try iOS 11 early, you’ll want to circle June 5th on the calendar.
-We expect iOS 11 beta to be released shortly after the keynote.
+We expect iOS 11 beta to be released, for developers, shortly after the keynote.